 Our secondary classes include our students late middle-school to high-school aged.
 With a primary focus on functional academic skills, these students are provided with developmental and educational vocational curricula that supports the learning of essential skills.
 This allows students to achieve independence within the school, home, community, and work settings.
 These students focus on community participation, on-site vocational training, independent living skills, and social interactions.

-Our vocational class invites students who have shown success in the acquisition of pre-vocational skills from our secondary program, and who are ready to generalize these skills into the community.
+Our (Getting Ready for the Outside World) G.R.O.W.
+Program is a supportive transition class that invites students who have shown success in the acquisition of pre-vocational skills from our secondary program, and who are ready to generalize these skills into the community.
 With weekly off-site lessons, students are able to practice their capabilities at our partnering community sites.
 This program is focused on preparing our students to be most successful in the workplace as they work toward graduation from Mainspring Academy.

 Our art program provides students with opportunities to creatively express themselves.
 This program incorporates fine motor skills, cognitive skills of matching and spatial awareness, and basic art principles.

 Our physical education program provides a wide variety of developmentally appropriate activities through instruction that allows students to acquire physical skills.
 Students practice skills specific to Special Olympics sports throughout the school year.